 As an employee, you must itemize deductions on Schedule A (Form 1040) to claim a deduction for the business use of your home and any other employee business expenses.
 This generally applies to all employees, including outside salespersons.
 If you are a statutory employee, use Schedule C (Form 1040) to claim the expenses.
 Follow the instructions given earlier under Self-Employed Persons.
-The statutory employee box within box 13 on your Form W-2 will be checked if you are a statutory employee.
+The statutory employee box within box 13 on your Form W-2, Wage and Tax Statement, will be checked if you are a statutory employee.

-If you have employee expenses for which you were not reimbursed, report them on Schedule A, line 21.
+If you have employee expenses for which you were not reimbursed, report them on Schedule A (Form 1040), line 21.
 You also generally must complete Form 2106 if either of the following apply.

-- You claim any job-related vehicle, travel, transportation, meal, or entertainment expenses. - Your employer paid you for any of your job expenses reportable on line 21.
+- You claim any job-related vehicle, travel, transportation, meal, or entertainment expenses. - Your employer paid you for any of your job expenses reportable on line 21 of Schedule A (Form 1040).
 (Amounts your employer included in box 1 of your Form W-2 are not considered paid by your employer.)